contact-abhijeetghosh/powerbi-docs/powerbi-docs/create-reports/desktop-insights-find-where-different.md

 |USA      |15        |
 |Canada   |5         |

-Then for a particular category of product *“Road Bike*) the split of sales might be:
+Then for a particular category of product *“Road Bike"* the split of sales might be:

 |Country  |Sales ($M)|
 |---------|----------|